Although the sight of the two aliens had rendered me speechless for a moment, I had to reply to my friend’s idiotic comment.

 “The extraterrestrials who kidnap humans are another group, and they aren’t on our side either,” Yash said.
 “Don’t lump us together with them.”

-“Let me tell you something about your species,” he said coldly.
-“Years ago I was part of a team that came to this planet to study its soil and to try to figure out why it’s so toxic.
-It’s nothing but garbage compared to the planets we know about.
+“Let me tell you something about your species,” he said carefully and coldly.
+“Years ago I was part of a team that descended to this planet so we could study its soil and figure out why it’s so toxic.
+Your soil is garbage compared to the other planets we know about.
 Suddenly we found ourselves being shot at by uniformed men, and two of my crewmates got hit.
-Luckily, we managed to escape, but my mates died on the ship.”
+Luckily we managed to escape, but those mates died on the ship.”

 “That’s terrible,” Betty said.

 “Yeah, it was horrible.
-But the worst thing is that we couldn’t save them.
-It was a terrible mistake, coming here in the first place.
-Human beings are dangerous creatures.
-They have an inferiority complex and a tendency to attack others for no reason!”
+I couldn’t save those guys.
+Coming here in the first place was a horrible mistake.
+Human beings are dangerous, volatile creatures.
+Their inferiority complex causes them to attack others for no reason!”

-“Well, we weren’t the ones who hurt anybody,” I said.
+“Well, we weren’t the ones that hurt your pals,” I said.
 “We were just curious about your ship.
 And we knew nothing about a quarantine.”

-For a while, Betty had been having trouble to breathe properly, maybe because of the fear, and she started having a coughing fit.
+Betty had been having trouble breathing properly, maybe because of the fear, and she started having a coughing fit.
 Krayt X-9 snapped his head towards her.

 “Yes, you’re right.”
-Betty said in a thin voice, then coughed and took deep breaths as Frank patted her back.
+Betty said in a hoarse voice, then kept coughing while Frank patted her on the back.
 “We shouldn’t be here, but it’s too late now.”

-“It’s not just about some individual humans,” Krayt X-9 insisted.
-“There were also these guys we know who came to this nasty planet to have a good time.
+“It’s not just about some individual humans,” Krayt X-9 insisted while he frowned at Betty.
+“These other guys we knew came to this nasty planet to have a good time.
 They landed on a long strip of paved ground.
-That was the very first time they visited you.
-But one of those primitive, toxic vehicles you call cars stopped in front of the ship, and its occupants yelled at the extraterrestrials for blocking the road.
-Then the humans got out of the car and started beating our guys up!
-They hauled ass out of this wretched planet and pledged to never return!”
+That was the very first time they visited your species, mind you.
+But one of those primitive, toxic vehicles you call cars stopped in front of the ship, and its occupants yelled at the extraterrestrials for blocking their path.
+The humans got out of the car and started beating our guys up, who then hauled ass out of this wretched planet and pledged to never return!”

 Krayt X-9’s fists were trembling as Betty doubled over in an asthma attack.
-She hacked up phlegm.
+Her eyes had welled with tears, and now she was hacking up phlegm.

 “Shit, Betty!
 Did you bring your inhaler?”
-Frank asked, worried.
+Frank asked, panicking.

-Betty nodded, but she couldn’t talk through the coughing.
-She pointed at the backpack.
-As Frank was shoving his arm inside, Krayt X-9 walked up to Betty, grabbed her arm and started dragging her towards the oval entry of the spaceship.
-My friend couldn’t even let out a noise of surprise without coughing more.
+Betty nodded and pointed at the backpack.
+I had already grabbed it and shoved my arm inside, but Krayt X-9 strode up to Betty, seized her arm and started dragging her towards the oval entry of the spaceship.
+My friend could barely let a noise of surprise out amidst the coughing.